Ready for some fundraising?

 There are lots of ways you can go about fundraising.
 Here are a few tips and ideas to spark your creativity and get you started...

 Start by creating an online fundraising page

 We recommend doing this as soon as you've registered for the event (you can always make any changes later if you need to).

+You can set up a fundraising page quickly and easily at Virgin Money Giving.
 All donations come directly into Streets of London’s bank account and Gift Aid is added automatically.